Sponge UK Limited Data Protection Policy

 27. Legitimate Interests

-The Company is relying on legitimate interests to process personal data for recruitment and direct marketing purposes.
+The company is relying on legitimate interests to process personal data for recruitment, direct marketing and customer feedback gathering purposes.
 The following legitimate interests are relevant to this processing;

 27.1 Legitimate Interests for recruitment purposes: